-As can clearly be seen, the patchwork construction with the minimal correlation Gaussian copula representing V with no tail dependence gives the largest VaR estimate here and is typically larger than the upper Fréchet copula which has a positive tail dependence.
-Note that the sum of individual VaR's is given by 2,745 which means that using the Bernstein copula alone would lead to a diversified portfolio while all others do not.
+As can clearly be seen, the patchwork construction with the minimal correlation Gaussian copula representing V with no tail dependence gives the largest VaR estimate here and is typically larger than the construction with the upper Fréchet bound which has a positive tail

-Finally, it should be pointed out that the effects described here are independent of the particular copula chosen for U, i.e. the magnitude of the estimated VaR's under the patchwork construction would remain roughly equal also under an elliptical, an Archimedean, a vine or an adapted Bernstein copula approach for U (see e.g. Pfeifer and Ragulina (2020)).
+Finally, it should be pointed out that the effects described here are independent of the particular copula chosen for U, i.e. the magnitude of the estimated VaR's under the patchwork construction would remain roughly equal also under an elliptical, an Archimedean, a vine or an adapted Bernstein copula approach for U (Pfeifer and Ragulina (2020)), cf. also the comments after Fig. 3 in Embrechts et al. (2013).